DaFun/Image-Enhancement/README.md

 ## Inference performance comparison with and without XLA

 Some tests with XLA fused operation optimization.
 Images below shows tests with 1 batch (20) 1500*1000 pictures.
+Didn't see any improvements by using XLA.
+I think there are mainly two reasons: bilateralSliceApply is a very heavy computation custom op, and cannot be fused by XLA; XLA is still at early stage.

 Inference without XLA JIT
 <p align="center">